 Hiring a babysitter is another perfect way to get some last-minute alone time with your special someone.
 There are all types of childcare styles you can choose from that will suit your family while you’re away.
 Of course, it can be completely nerve-wracking to leave your child with a babysitter for the first time, but you can do it, mama!
 Letting a babysitter into your family is a way of giving your child more love and can be a form of self-care for you.
 Plus, you’re setting a great example for your little one to practice self-care!

 If date nights are hard to schedule (or stay awake for!), go on dates at times that work for you!
 In fact, it may even be easier for you to find childcare during the day than at night.
 Daytime dates may be more convenient for you and your partner, and hey, those matinee and lunch menu prices don’t hurt, either!

 Date Night Ideas

 - Take a class.
 Taking a class with your partner is a fun way to learn something new that you can both do together.
-There are so many classes that a couple can do together: cooking, painting, music––the possibilities are endless!
+There are so many classes that a couple can do together: cooking, painting, music, dancing––the possibilities are endless!
 Check out your local community center or parks department to see what classes are available.
 Some are even free!

-- Remake a favorite date.
+- Recreate a favorite date.
 Take a trip down memory lane and go on a date from earlier in your relationship.
 It doesn’t have to be exactly the same, but this is a fun way to revisit old hobbies or date-spots.
 Go mini golfing, check out a drive-in move or split a milkshake.
 Even if you only talk about past date nights over dinner, reminiscing over all the wonderful time you’ve spent together is a perfect way to reconnect.